manzomanze/Robotics_project1_Gallo_Manzella_Prati/README.md

-open the src file two have a desription of the two projects
+open the src file to read the description of the two projects